akashparvatikar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Akash is a PhD candidate specializing in biomedical imaging informatics and computational and systems pathology.
 He is interested in investigating the intrinsic characteristics of biomedical images at multi-scale resolutions using statistical modeling, computer vision, machine learning, and graph-based deep learning techniques.
 He has developed explainable computational pathology algorithms to understand the origins of diagnostic discordance in differentially diagnosing a broad spectrum of breast lesions from digitized histopathology images.
+He is also serving as a Member of the Review Board for [Journal of Pathology Informatics](https://www.jpathinformatics.org/) and [Signal, Image and Video Processing](https://www.springer.com/journal/11760).
+He is also an active member of the [Digital Pathology Association](https://digitalpathologyassociation.org/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.